 East Big Thompson >> Boise Bend Natural Area

 East Big Thompson was named Boise Bend Natural Area, for the bend in the river and location along Boise Ave.
-The 12-acre property is being developed to offer a soft-surface trail loop, river access and a small parking area and is expected to open for public access later this year.
+The 12-acre property is being developed to offer a soft-surface trail loop, river access and a small parking area and is expected to open for public access by the end of 2018.

 Boise Bend lies south of the river, across from Old St. Louis Natural Area and west of Boise Ave.
 The property was acquired in 2017 to preserve the riparian corridor and provide an extension of the Big Thompson trail to the east.